 a vector of serial date numbers corresponding to market closures between

-to determine the next business day after these
+to determine the next business day in 2012 after these holidays.

 LHNextDates = busdate(LHHDates); LHNextDays = datestr(LHNextDates)

-This function accounts for the coupons per year, the day-count basis, and the end-of-month
+accounts for the coupons per year, the day-count basis, and the end-of-month

 rule.
 For example, you can determine the cash-flow dates for a security